American Association of Professional Landmen

 The American Association of Professional Landmen (AAPL), previously called the American Association of Petroleum Landmen, is a professional organization in the United States that unites approximately 12,000 landmen and land-related persons in North America through professional development and service.

 History

-In November 1954, nineteen landmen who were members of the National Oil Scouts and Landmen's Association met in Oklahoma City, Oklahoma to establish the American Association of Petroleum Landmen (AAPL).
+In November 1954, nineteen landmen who were members of the National Oil Scouts and Landmen's Association met in Oklahoma City, Oklahoma, to establish the American Association of Petroleum Landmen (AAPL).
 It was created as a professional organization for landmen and other land-related fields.
 George F. Brown of Sun Oil Company was chosen as the association's first chairman.

-AAPL held its first annual meeting in Fort Worth, Texas in April 1955.
+AAPL held its first annual meeting in Fort Worth, Texas, in April 1955.
 At the time, the association already had 831 members from 23 states.

 AAPL is now called the Association of Professional Landmen.
 Its mission is to promote performance standards for all land professionals, advance their stature, and encourage sound stewardship of energy and mineral resources.
-Its had some 12,000 members.
+It had some 12,000 members.

 AAPL's national headquarters are at 800 Fournier Street in Fort Worth, Texas.
 Its publication is The Landman.